 Overtime Pay & Tipped Employees in Texas

-Tipped employees are entitled to overtime when they work more than forty hours in a work week.
+Tipped employees are entitled to overtime pay when they work more than forty hours in a work week.
 Overtime pay for a tipped employee receiving the tip credit is one and a half times the full minimum wage of $7.25.
 Even if the employee’s hourly rate exceeds minimum wage through a combination of tips and the employers $2.13 hourly contribution the employer is only required to calculate overtime based on $7.25 hourly.

 Your employer may not change the work week to prevent paying overtime by shortening the week or changing the start and end dates of the week.
 (Such as moving from a Sunday-Saturday week to a Wednesday-Tuesday week.)
 Your employer also cannot roll hours over from week to week to cap pay at forty hours.
 The employer cannot give you paid time off in a different week or some other benefit instead of overtime pay.
-If your employer takes these unlawful steps you should speak with a Dallas employment lawyer right away.
+If your employer takes these unlawful steps you should speak with a Texas employment lawyer right away.

-Tip Pooling & Tipping Out in Dallas-Fort Worth
+Tip Pooling & Tipping Out in Texas

 By law, tips are compensation solely to the employee receiving the tip.
 Both federal and state wage laws recognize that sometimes service is the product of multiple employees and permit mandatory tip pooling or tipping out.
 Tip pooling occurs when tipped employees pool some or all of their tips and then split them among themselves and/or with other employees.
 Tipping out occurs when the tipped employees give a percent of tips to other tip-eligible employees who assist service.
 (Such as a waiter who must give 10% of tips to the bar staff for making the drinks.)
 Not all tip pooling or tipping out is permitted by law although employees are always free to give other employees a share of their tips.